daihocmo/learn-vietnamese/docs/routine.md

 First, practice alphabet.
 After that, go on to doing your Anki.
 After your Anki, do your daily grammar lessons.

 Then let's get on to reading.
-First, you will need Yomichan.
+First, you will need Yomitan.
 Click on this [link](yomitan.md) to read my guide on it.

-By using ++shift++ on a word, Yomichan should pop up with a dictionary definition.
+By using ++shift++ on a word, Yomitan should pop up with a dictionary definition.

 **This also enables you to "read" the anime!
 Which I recommend you do!!!**